sorrowfulpredict/sorrowfulpredict/README.md

 .𖦹 ݁˖ | Hello!
 I go by Sleepy or 1x .
 My github is only used for PonyTown .
-1x1x1x1 fictionkin! . ⋆˚꩜｡
+1x1x1x1 & Skittles fictionkin . ⋆˚꩜｡

-. ݁˖ | Pleasee please Do Not Copy any of my skins or inspo ! . ⋆˚꩜｡
+✮⋆˙| Please Do Not Copy any of my skins or inspo . . ⋆˚꩜｡